BYUI-CIT-262/stedi/README.md

 # stedi
-This is a test change
+This is the Backend Team's branch of the Stedi project.